 Using sales commission software to help you determine the right sales commission structures for your reps helps gather and track data to ensure profitable, motivating results.

-This article will discuss how to determine the best sales commission structure for reps in 2021, and the right software to help you dictate what will work best for your team.
+This article will discuss how to determine the best sales commission structure for reps in this year and the right software to help you dictate what will work best for your team.

 What Is a Sales Commission Structure?